• fr-FR English (UK) Postcards on My Wall: Flag of Denmark

 We are easy to talk to and we care

-Choose which way you prefer to make contact - facebook, or by email, or by messenger.
-No questions are dumb questions and education means questions so ask away.
+Choose which way you prefer to make contact - facebook, or by email; No questions are dumb questions and education means questions so ask away.